janelle-deane/code_refactor/README.md

 Comments added

+Added Alt Tags to all images with basic descriptors

+To Do:
 Semantic HTML

 Order of CSS & HTML adjusted

-Added Alt Tags to all images with basic descriptors

 Heading attributes put in a logical order